nostrver-se/nostr-php/README.md

 ## nostr-php script

-The library ships with a simple client to post a text note to the Nostr:
+The library ships with a simple client to post a text note to the Nostr

 ```
 Usage: